MileHacker Logo

 Tropical Storm & Winter Conditions

 While not directly impacted by hurricanes, remnants of tropical storms moving inland occasionally bring heavy rainfall and strong winds during late summer.
-Winters feature freezing temperatures, plus airy snowfall is possible, which can affect local transportation, especially roads.
+Winters feature freezing temperatures, and light snowfall is possible, which may impact local transportation, especially roads.

 Seasonal Weather Notes